JuanGidoni/Brastlewark/README.md

 ## Run localhost

-Execute `yarn start` to run the frontend development server.
+Execute `yarn start` or `npm start` to run the frontend development server.

-Execute `yarn server` to run the backend server development.
+Execute `yarn server` or `npm server` to run the backend server development.

 ## Testing